Places > Herbert Hoover Dike Culverts 1 & 1A Rehabilitation

 SWC accomplishments included:

-• Created and implemented environmental education process for construction personnel, including designing and printing waterproof field booklet for onsite use, and designing Powerpoint presentation for training sessions.
+- Created and implemented environmental education process for construction personnel, including designing and printing waterproof field booklet for onsite use and designing PowerPoint presentations for training sessions.

-• Prepared Boating Maintenance of Traffic Plan for the federal waterway where construction work is occurring and received USACE, US Coast Guard, and FWC approvals.
+- Prepared Boating Maintenance of Traffic Plan for the federal waterway where construction work occurs and received USACE, US Coast Guard, and FWC approvals.